How Can Foreigners Start a Business in Singapore?

 - The home business must not introduce noise, smoke, smell, effluent or dust nuisances / danger to the surrounding residents.

-- There must be no loading or unloading of goods by vans or trucks.
+- There must be no large-scale storage or loading or unloading of goods.

 - The activities of the home business must comply with the relevant rules and regulations (i.e. food and hygiene laws, fire safety requirements).